Nigel Stonier: Biography

 He was born in Cheshire, but first relocated to London when, at the age of 17 he secured a publishing deal with Southern music, and recorded his first demos produced by Dave Cousins of Strawbs, and with arrangements by Robert Kirby, famed for his work with Nick Drake.

 Stonier's first official releases were with Northern Sky, with whom he was the rhythm guitarist, and co-writer of their 1980s track, "I Wanna Be With You".
 However, it was as a producer/collaborator that he eventually came to major recognition.

 He has produced and written material for a long line of British acts, including Fairport Convention (whose latter-day anthem The Wood and the Wire he composed with Chris Leslie), Lindisfarne, Paul Young of Mike + The Mechanics and Sandi Thom.
 He has also collaborated with such UK roots-rock luminaries as Mike Scott of the Waterboys, Kathryn Tickell, Chris While and Rod Clements.
 It was with Clements that Stonier co-wrote "Can't Do Right For Doing Wrong", a top 40 hit in 2003 for pop singer Erin Rocha.
 He has produced both of Clements solo albums Stamping Ground and Odd Man Out.

 In the mid-1990s, Stonier met and began working with Oxfordshire-born singer-songwriter Thea Gilmore.
-He became her producer of choice and ongoing musical partner.
-He produced her first top 40 single "Juliet" and co-wrote its follow-up "Mainstream", he also produced sixteen of her albums and toured extensively in the UK and US as her guitarist.
+He produced sixteen of her albums and toured extensively in the UK and US as her guitarist.

-In 2006, a song composed by Stonier and Clare Teal ("Messin' With Fire") was featured on the soundtrack of the hit British comedy movie Confetti (2006 film), performed by Teal.
+In 2006, a song composed by Stonier and Clare Teal ("Messin' With Fire") was featured on the soundtrack of the hit British comedy movie Confetti, performed by Teal.
 In 2019 the song was chosen by Toyota to feature on their TV advertising campaign across the US and South America.

 Stonier further collaborated with Teal on material for her 2007 album Paradisi Carousel.

 Also in 2006, Stonier joined Martha Wainwright onstage at the Bloomsbury Theatre in London.
 One of several UK artists guesting on the show, Stonier hooked up with Wainwright for a performance of her song "Who Was I Kidding".